Who we are and what we have

 • artwork

-These records might represent private or public citizens; private, public, and volunteer organizations; or government departments, committees, and commissions.
+These records might represent private or public citizens; private, public or volunteer organizations; or government departments, committees or commissions.

-One of the national archives’ key roles is to give the public access to these records by organizing, cataloging and describing the holdings in ways that make them easy to find and view.
+One of the key roles of a national archives is to give the public access to these records by organizing, cataloguing and describing the holdings in ways that make them easy to find and view.

 National libraries